 Financial liabilities are classified, at initial recognition, as financial liabilities at fair value through profit or loss, loans and borrowings, payables, or as derivatives designated as hedging instruments in an effective hedge, as appropriate.
 All financial liabilities are recognised initially at fair value and, in the case of loans and borrowings and payables, net of directly attributable transaction costs.
-The Reporting Entity's financial liabilities include loans and borrowings, due to related parties, trade payables and accruals and other liabilities.
+The Reporting Entity's financial liabilities include loans and borrowings, due to related parties, trade payables and trade and other payables.